 These are some

-of the better known structures with their definitions (in italics) from the
+of the better known structures with their definitions based on information from

 The Epic A